makinteract/id220/_posts/2012-12-30-inputOutput.md

 <img src="images/w5_ex1.png" width="100%">

-Write a piece of code that read the value from the sensor (0-1023) and mapped it to the brightness of the LED (PWM 0-255).
-This functionality should be active only when the button is pressed.
+Write a piece sketch that reads the value from the sensor (0-1023) and mapped it to the brightness of the LED (PWM 0-255).
+This functionality should be active only when the pushbutton is pressed.